Diane-4P/always-healthy/README.md

 ### User Stories

-- As a visitor to the gym I want to know when the gym is open so that I know when I can use the gym.
+- As a visitor to the gym, I want to know when the gym is open so that I know when I can use the gym.
-- As a first time user of the website I want to know what the membership and joining fees are so that I can compare them to other gyms.
+- As a first time user of the website, I want to know what the membership and joining fees are so that I can compare them to other gyms.
-- As a pensioner I want a place that is friendly and does exercise suited to my age and that is affordable.
+- As a pensioner, I want a place that is friendly and does exercise suited to my age and that is affordable.
-- As a first time visitor to the gym I want to use the gym but I have no idea how to use the equipment.
+- As a first time visitor to the gym, I want to use the gym but I have no idea how to use the equipment.
 Where do I start.
-- As a middle aged woman I want a place to go where I don't feel intimidated when I exercise and ladies only events.
+- As a middle aged woman, I want a place to go where I don't feel intimidated when I exercise and ladies only events.
-- As a mew user of the site I want to be able to see what other people say about the gym.
+- As a mew user of the site, I want to be able to see what other people say about the gym.
-- As a user of the site I want to know what classes are available and book them.
+- As a user of the site, I want to know what classes are available and book them.

 ## Design Choices